"I look forward to getting to know you, while doing everything in my power to get you the disability benefits that you deserve."

 I will not just say “call me when you are denied and I will help you appeal,” but do everything possible to help you be one of the 25% of claimants who win before the need to appeal a denial!

 If you do need to appeal for a hearing, the 15 to 20 month wait will be a time to make your case even stronger.
-I will obtain all of the records of your ongoing medical treatment, and with each batch of new supportive evidence, a "pre-hearing brief" will be submitted that argues for a favorable decision without the need for a hearing.
+I will obtain all of the records of your ongoing medical treatment, and with each batch of new supportive evidence, a "pre-hearing brief" will be submitted that argues for a favorable decision (sometimes resulting in a favorable decision without the need for a hearing).

 If despite our best efforts a hearing is necessary, all of our cumulative efforts from the beginning will have resulted in a very strong case for why you could not work, and the hearing becomes simply a formality to finally win your case (i.e., an easy “favorable” decision for the judge).